Vaishnavi2701-mk/Git-Github/README.md

 <h1> Merge Pull Request </h1>

 As a Project Administrator if you want to merge a pull request then there is simple methos to follow, open a GitHub account, navigate to your repository and open a pull request section where you will find numerous pull requests, open them and you will find a button below "Merge Pull Request" click on that.

+<h1> Making forked project even with main project </h1>

+As we dont have an access to edit the main project directly same as that the admin of main project doesn't have an access to edit our forked repository.
+Hence we cannot see merged changes in our forked repository.
+We can see a message above our forked repository as "This branch is 'n' commits behind" where 'n' denoted the number of commits.

+We make it even with our upstream/main repository and there are two ways to do it.
+First way, we can directly fetch it by using an option in the top right corner of a repository called "fetch upstream".
+Second is manually we can do it, by using a command;

+git fetch --all --prune

+where --all says all the branches and --prune says all the previous one we have deleted.
+Thereafter we have to reset "main" branch of our forked repository with "main" branch of upstream, which we will do by;

+git reset --hard upstream/main

+or we can use a pull command to do this as;

+git pull upstream main